 FODMAP – low FODMAP up to 6 tbsp (66g).

-Even a small serving like 28g contains 23% of iron & 37% of Magnesium RDA.
+Pumpkin seeds are one of my favourites.
+For example, even a small serving like 28g contains 23% of the RDA for iron & 37% of Magnesium RDA.
 High in antioxidants.

 FODMAP – low FODMAP up to servings of 100g